FloZone/coloredmanga_downloader/README.md

 options:
   -h, --help     show this help message and exit
-  -v, --version  show program's version number and exit
+  -v, --version  show program's version number and exit --all          Download all chapters from the given one until the end
 ```

 ## Other commands